clusterio/clusterio/README.md

 Game Client = The people connecting to the server

-All Server Hosts (Slaves) AND Game Clients need to be running the clusterio mod located at [github](https://github.com/Danielv123/factorioClusterioMod) Install it by dropping it into the mods folder.
+All Server Hosts (Slaves) AND Game Clients need to be running the clusterio mod located at [github](https://github.com/Danielv123/factorioClusterioMod) Install it by dropping it into either the sharedMods folder or instances/[instanceName]/instanceMods folder.

 There are no requirements for other mods, they can be ran in any configuration allowed by the base game.